djengineer/python_basics/README.md

 ### Exercises:
 1. Use list of 5 randomly generated numbers.
-2. Add an integer 5 to the back of the list
+2. Add an integer 3 to the back of the list
-3. Add a float 2.345 between 4 and 5
+3. insert a float 2.345 between 4th and 5th element
 4. Sort my_list

 # Module 5: Loops